datatrail-jhu/09_dataanalysis/scripts/05_exploratory_script.md

 In general, the most important plots in exploratory data analysis are: Scatterplots, Histograms, Density plots, Box plots, and Bar plots.

 To end our lesson on exploratory analysis, let's consider a question: are taller athletes more likely to win a medal?
 To answer this question we can use different methods.
 We can look at the distribution of height for those who received a medal and those who didn't.
 We can use box plots or bar plots.
 The choice is yours but because box plots are more informative, we will use them.
-We can first create a variable that indicates whether the athlete has any medal (the variableMedal indicates the type of medals).
+We can first create a variable that indicates whether the athlete has any medal (the variable Medal indicates the type of medals).
 Note that the variable has medal is a transformation of the variable Medal.

 And now, we use the following code to create the box plot.
 What is obvious is that those who have a medal are taller.
 Can we say that being tall increases the probability of winning a medal in the Olympics?
 The answer to this question is that we don't know.
 There are some possible scenarios.
 For instance, it could be true that being tall increase the chances of winning medals.
 But it could also be that there are more medals awarded in sports such as volleyball or basketball that require taller athletes.
 In these sports, every member of the winning team gets a medal (even if country counts only one medal is counted for the country).
 As a result, we may end up having so many tall athletes with a medal in each Olympics.
 It could also be that there are other confounding factors involved that explain why an athlete wins a medal.
 We will learn about confounding variables in future lessons.
 For now, it's important to know, as we said in the beginning of this lesson, that association or correlation does not mean causation.